runeberry/PlayerMadeQuests/docs/contributing.md

 ## Backing up saved data

-If you're worried about losing any saved data for PMQ, such as Drafts, Settings, or quest progress, you may want to first follow these steps to back up your data before proceeding:
+If you're worried about losing any saved data for PMQ, such as Drafts, Settings, or quest progress, you may want to first follow these steps to back up your data before doing any development:

 1. Navigate to your Wow: Classic installation folder.
 For example: `C:\Program Files (x86)\World of Warcraft\_classic_`
 2. Navigate to `WTF/Account/{your_account_id}/SavedVariables`, where `{your_account_id}` is something like: `12345678#1`